melthaw/spring-web-error/README.md

 ## Get Hooking Started

 First ,we assume you have the base knowledge of Spring Mvc Exception Handler, especially, how the ExceptionHandlerExceptionResolver is working.
-Here is the extension points we supplied in the CustomExceptionHandlerExceptionResolver which is override the default is the Spring ExceptionHandlerExceptionResolver.
+Here is the extension points we supplied in the CustomExceptionHandlerExceptionResolver which is override the default Spring ExceptionHandlerExceptionResolver.

 * ErrorContextBuilder
 * ErrorResolver